read-write-web/banana-wiki/Getting-Started-with-Akka-http-signature.md

 cp(wd/"publicKey.ttl" , wd/"rww-play"/"test_www"/"pubKey.ttl")
 ```

-The Rww-play library, which the Akka-http-signature library makes use of, uses symbolic links to indicate default representations of different documents.
+The Rww-play web server, which the Akka-http-signature library makes use of, uses symbolic links to indicate default representations of different documents.
 The Http content negotiation functionality is thus preserved.
 Http Content negotiation is a mechanism that is used for representing different representations of a resource at the same URI.
 The user can then specify which is best suited for them.

+Content negotiation is preserved because the user can link to files without specifically addressing them via their original name by using these symbolic links.
+This makes it possible for links to be followed both on the file system and on the web in the same way.

-This is quite a complex mechanism and the setup for it can vary greatly between different servers.
+This can be quite a complex mechanism and the setup for it can vary greatly between different servers.

-One can make a symbolic link to their public key file using the following commands in the bash console:
+To create a symbolic link, one can make a symbolic link to their public key file using the following commands in the bash console:

 ```bash
 $ ln -s pubKey.ttl pubKey